tufts-carpentries/tufts-carpentries.github.io/README.md

-# NESCLiC Website
+# Carpentries at Tufts Website
-Future home for the NESCLiC Consortium website
+New home for advertising workshops and promoting our services.

 ## Directory Layout
 docs/